Oxford Travel Information

 Oxford Air Travel

 Although Oxford has its own airport just north of the city, there are no commercial flights from there.
 Instead, Birmingham and London Heathrow airports provide the easiest links, with London Luton airport in the east a further option.

 Oxford has relatively good rail links to the rest of the UK.
 There are direct services to London Paddington, London Marylebone, Southampton, Birmingham and Manchester.
 The operation of some of these services leaves a lot to be desired though.

 Oxford Road Transport

 Oxford is well connected by Road Transport.
-There are two coach operators competing for business which have greatly reduced fares between Oxford and London.
+With improved rail links, coach services between Oxford and London have reduced, but fares have fallen too.
 Local bus services in the city are operated by the Oxford Bus Company and Stagecoach.

 Oxford is rightly proud of its position on the River Thames and both public and private pleasure boats use the water.
 From local tours along the Isis (the local name for the River at this point) to boat trips to London, there is a lot on offer.

 Oxford Driving Information